Subscribe to RSS feeds Bulkowski Blog via RSS

 Trading StyleShould You Average Down?

 Buy-and-holdYes, but do so carefully in a bull market.
-Check your holding to make sure the fundamentals are still sound and the technicals are appealing.
+Check the company to make sure the fundamentals are still sound and the technicals are appealing.
 Fibonacci retracements work well in these circumstances.
 Measure the prior rise from swing low to high and average down at the 62% retrace of that swing move.
 If it's a bear market, then wait.
 Otherwise it's like catching a falling knife.
 You can get quite bloody in the process.
 Why take a chance?
 Wait for the markets to turn up.

 Position traderYes, but you have to hold long enough for the stock to recover and only in a bull market.
 Make sure the industry is also rising and any problems with the company are due to short-term factors (like a bad quarter with rosy projections for the next quarter).